-Dishes – load your dishwasher after each meal or snack and switch it on to run overnight and then empty it first thing in the morning.
+Dishes – load your dishwasher after each meal or snack and switch it on to finish before you got bed and then empty it first thing in the morning.
 If you don’t have a dishwasher, wash your dishes etc by hand straight after every meal, dry them and put them away there and then.
 Don’t let the dishes pile up so that you end up doing this in the evening when you could be doing something much more fun and rewarding!

-- Why developing routines can make your life simpler and your home easier to manage
+Check out my post on why developing routines can make your life simpler and your home easier to manage.

 #7 Simplify your wardrobe

-Do you have loads of clothes in your wardrobe but still can’t find anything to wear in the morning, particularly when you’re in a rush to get the kids to school and yourself to work?
-Do you just grab the nearest thing (which you may have worn yesterday for the same reason) and hope no one will notice the food stain down the front?
+Do you have loads of clothes in your wardrobe but still can’t find anything to wear in the morning, particularly if you’re in a rush?
+Do you just grab the nearest thing (which you may have worn yesterday for the same reason) and hope no one will notice?

 Simplify your wardrobe by removing anything that doesn’t fit, is damaged or worn out and that you don’t love to wear.